-Rebecca Ugolini is a born-and-raised Montrealer who loves covering the city.
+Rebecca Ugolini is a born-and-raised Montrealer who loves covering the city for CBC Montreal's Daybreak.
 Follow her on Twitter at @RebeccaUgolini.

 Latest from Rebecca Ugolini